-- (a) a licence issued under the Banking Act; - (b) an offshore banking licence or a trust company licence issued under the Trust Companies and Offshore Banking Act; - (c) a licence issued under the Company Management Act; - (d) a Class A or Class B insurer's licence issued under the Insurance Act, including a licence issued to an approved external insurer, where the licence authorises the holder to carry on long-term insurance business; - (e) the following licences issued under the Insurance Act: - (i) an insurance agent's licence, - (ii) an insurance broker's licence, - (iii) an insurance sub-agent's licence, - (iv) a principal representative (insurance)'s licence; - (f) an insurance manager's licence issued under the Insurance Act; - (g) a licence to act as the manager or administrator of a mutual fund issued under the Mutual Funds Act; and - (h) a licence issued under Part 4 or Part 9 of the Securities Act.
+- (a) a licence issued under the Banking Act; - (b) an offshore banking licence or a trust company licence issued under the Trust Companies and Offshore Banking Act; - (c) a licence issued under the Company Management Act; - (d) a Class A or Class B insurer's licence issued under the Insurance Act, including a licence issued to an approved external insurer, where the licence authorises the holder to carry on long-term insurance business; - (e) the following licences issued under the Insurance Act: - (i) an insurance agent's licence, - (ii) an insurance broker's licence, - (iii) an insurance sub-agent's licence, - (iv) a principal representative's (insurance) licence; - (f) an insurance manager's licence issued under the Insurance Act; - (g) a licence to act as the manager or administrator of a mutual fund issued under the Mutual Funds Act; - (h) a licence issued under Part 4 or Part 9 of the Securities Act; and - (i) a licence issued under the Money Services Business Act.
+(R.A.
+36/2013, s.
+27)